Reza-Alipour/NewsClassification/README.md

-# A Multilingual Transformer Language Model-based Approach for the Detection ofNews Genre, Framing and Persuasion Techniques
+# A Multilingual Transformer Language Model-based Approach for the Detection of News Genre, Framing and Persuasion Techniques

 This project is a submission for SemEval contest that involves three sub-tasks: news genre classification, news framing and persuasion technique identification.
 We aim to build a model that can accurately perform these tasks.